Brendan Foley is an award-winning writer of TV Drama, Feature Films and Books. He has also produced and directed features.

 Brendan is also creating a new 1920s TV detective series, Inspector French, working with Free@Last TV, the producers of Emmy nominated hit series Agatha Raisin.
 Inspector French was developed with support from BBC and Northern Ireland Screen based on the rights to 20 bestsellers from the golden age of detective novels by Agatha Christie’s favourite crime author, FW Crofts;

-Brendan recently also completed the pilot script for Tipping Point, a new contemporary eco-thriller series by his Finnish friends at Luminoir and pan-nordic streamer Viaplay;
+Brendan recently also completed the pilot script for Tipping Point, a new contemporary eco-thriller series by his Finnish friends at Luminoir and pan-nordic streamer Viaplay; Also with Luminoir and Nordic broadcaster ELISA is a new development series The Man Who Died, a dark comedy in the vein of the Coen Brothers.

 Under the Wire, a mini-series on WWII POW ‘escape-artists’ developed with CBC, NI Screen and Canadian co-producer Dream Street, is based on Brendan’s own Random House bestseller.